It is a medication used to treat depression, panic attacks, obsessive-compulsive disorder, bulimia, and a severe form of premenstrual syndrome.

 Major depressive disorder:

-Prozac: 20mg taken orally each day, may consider increasing the dose gradually after several weeks at 20mg / day; It should not exceed 80mg per day.
+Prozac: 20mg taken each day orally, may consider increasing the dose gradually after several weeks at 20 mg/day; It should not exceed 80mg per day.

 Prozac weekly: 90mg orally every week.

-Children over 8 years old: 10mg – 20mg orally per day, initially starting at 10mg / day in children with lower weight, can gradually increase the dose after 1 week; It should not exceed 20mg per day.
+Children over eight years old: 10mg – 20mg orally per day, initially starting at 10 mg/day in children with lower weight, can gradually increase the dose after one week; It should not exceed 20mg per day.

 Prozac weekly: 90mg orally every week.

-Children over 7 years: 10 mg orally per day, initially; You can gradually increase the dose after 2 weeks at 20mg per day; more increases can be considered after several weeks.
+For children over seven years: 10 mg orally per day, initially; You can gradually increase the dose after two weeks to 20mg per day; more increases can be considered after several weeks.